brutalzinn/brutalzinn/README.md

 - 📫 How to reach me **contato@robertocpaes.dev**

-- ⚡ Fun fact **I like much plays minecraft.
+- ⚡ Fun fact:  **I like much plays minecraft.
 This game is simple amazing.
 Got me started in the world of programming**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->